Jigar-M/Jigar-M/README.md

-## Hi there 👋
+# Hi there! 👋
-I'm a Computer Science student who loves to learn to build things I'm passionate about.
+I'm Jigar, a Computer Science student in Alberta.
+I enjoy learning to build things I'm passionate about.

+My interest in AI and LLMs lead me to build a [Tic-Tac-Toe](https://github.com/Jigar-M/AI-TicTacToe) game.

+Currently, I am working on a [ChatBot](https://github.com/Jigar-M/ChatBot) to further my understanding on LLMs.

+Hobbies:
+- TCGs
+- Reading
+- Gaming

 <!--
 **Jigar-M/Jigar-M** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.